dfmdmx/dfmdmx.github.io/open-source.md

  - Multiple users sharing the same machine.
  - Community based production.

 The Production Cloud Server has become the basis for manufacturing almost all of my current projects.
-Apart from been a practical tool it has allowed me to focus on the development of form finding algorithms and paneling solutions that could integrate into this model.
+Apart from been a practical tool it has allowed me to focus on the development of form finding algorithms and paneling solutions that takes advantage of this model.

 ## Production Cloud Server
 The Production Cloud Server hosts all the manufacturing files needed to integrate a design into a digital automated production line.
 The production line is seen as a list of IOT CNC machines each with its own client.
 The server feeds g-code files to this remote machines allowing them to work together in the same design.